 Are you hankering for a Horiatiki Salata?
 Salivating for some Souvlakia?
 In the mood for Moussaka?
-Then organise a car hire in Brisbane and come on down to the Paniyiri Greek Festival.
+Then organise Brisbane car rentals and come on down to the Paniyiri Greek Festival.

 This annual event was first held in 1976 and now attracts around 50,000 visitors (whom the official Paniyiri website nominates “Greeks and honorary Greeks”).
 It is organised by and aims to support the Greek community of South East Queensland, who number around 25,000.